 I can’t say for certain.
-I wish the answer be a definitive no. Then we could reduce manufacturing cost by stripping products of buttons.
+I wish the answer be a definitive no. Then we could reduce manufacturing costs by stripping products of buttons.

 But too often products stripped of buttons do indeed serve well.
 The Raspberry PI has not a single button.
 It immediately powers on upon being connected to electricity.
 It shuts off via software, proper manners respected.
 Considering the barest of hardware features, it drains little current, especially the Zero model.
 Consequently there isn’t need for cooling, buttons, or mechanical components.

-Ideally, when faced with a choice to eliminate buttons from products, honestly ask yourself: are buttons the product or the by-product?
-That is to say, are buttons part of the experience, or do they represent a level of modularity to an interface-invariant product?
+Ideally, when faced with a choice to eliminate buttons from products, ask yourself: are buttons the product or the by-product?
+Do buttons form part of the experience, or do they represent a modular abstraction to an interface-invariant product?

 Pinball machines shouldn’t exist without their flippers.
 They are buttons in a sense, and represent an integral part to the underlying pinball experience.
 All of those pinball digital video games that came and went?
 Distasteful.
 Like audio electronic equipment without a dial or two.

 And voice assistant interfaces?
 Not the answer: a premature solution to unnecessarily complex interfaces, aimed more to entertain; like virtual pets.

 “Alexa!
 Left flipper.”

 Buttons should aid the experience, not distract.
 Virtual, touch screen buttons I identify as a severe screen distraction and awkward of an interface; an overabundance of physical buttons, also.
 104 (or however many) key keyboards - legacy.

 And legacy I also adhere to.
 But one need not be constrained by two typing hands over a planar support.
 One could be mobile and interface one-handed; develop chorded keyboard skills for instance, or learn a one-handed layout to gain more freedom of movement.